Scheduled MonumentsEnglandMedieval fishpond reservoir NE of Haughmond Abbey and SW of the hamlet of Haughton

 What is Medieval fishpond reservoir NE of Haughmond Abbey and SW of the hamlet of Haughton?

-The Medieval fishpond reservoir is a scheduled ancient monument located in the countryside northeast of Haughmond Abbey and southwest of Haughton hamlet in Shropshire.
+The medieval fishpond reservoir NE of Haughmond Abbey and SW of the hamlet of Haughton is a surviving example of monastic aquaculture infrastructure associated with the Augustinian priory at Haughmond in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002953.

 Who is responsible for protecting Medieval fishpond reservoir NE of Haughmond Abbey and SW of the hamlet of Haughton?